-Native to the western US, White Fir has proven to be a good performer in the east.
-Needle color varies from plant to plant and ranges from light blue to medium green.
-Grows to 70' high and 2-25' wide.
-Tolerates dry and compacted soil.
+Although native to the western US, White Fir has also performed well in the East.
+Needle color varies from plant to plant, ranging from light blue to a medium green.
+It will reach 70' high and 2'-25' wide.
+It also tolerates dry and compacted soil.

-The popular Colorado Spruce, also known as Blue Spruce, has the similar outline and foliage color of the White Spruce.
-We are seeing increased Cytospera infestations on Colorado Spruce and we are recommending the White Fir as a superior substitute.
-Use as a specimen, in groupings or for screening.
+The popular Colorado Spruce (also known as Blue Spruce) has a similar outline and foliage color to the White Spruce.
+Since we are seeing increased Cytospera infestations on the Colorado Spruce, we are recommending the White Fir as a superior substitute.
+Use as a specimen, in groupings, or for screening.